 Your life’s dream may have been to run your own business, or you may have, through family or other circumstances, become involved in the running of one.
 Whatever your reason things become different from the day that you put on the owner’s hat.

 If you are an employee, regardless of your level of seniority, you will not have full legal responsibility for the running of the business.
 Even a CEO reports to a board of directors but if you are the owner of a business, regardless of the size of that business, legal responsibility will fall to you and that is the key difference.

-Is your company properly registered according to law and what actions do you need to undertake to make sure that you maintain compliance.
+Is your company properly registered according to law?
+Make sure you know what actions you need to undertake to make sure that you maintain compliance.
+Ensure you’re registered with Companies House and that you have a Certificate of Incorporation.
+A certificate of incorporation is known as a legal document that certifies and confirms you are a duly registered company, which is vital if you don’t want to get into legal trouble.
 It is recommended that you review this with your legal people or your accountant every six months.

 Look at your year-on-year sales.
 Are you doing better or worse than at the same time last year?
 Are costs and profit levels where they should be?
 What do you need to do?
 Refer to your business plan and make changes if necessary.

 If you’re running a retail or manufacturing business then inventory is your lifeblood and must be closely monitored You need to:

 - carefully match stock levels to sales forecasts

-- make special provision for perishable goods
+- make special provisions for perishable goods

 - ensure storage is safe and secure